gdsec-test/tsa-tanium-config/README.md

 # tsa-tanium-config
 Environment configuration and customization for Tanium platform infrastructure.

+# Console Customization
+The configurations described below are (or should be) live in each respective Tanium environment.

+Up-to-date vendor documentation is available here: (Tanium Console User Guide: Customizing the Tanium Console and Interact)[https://docs.tanium.com/platform_user/platform_user/console_customizations.html]
 ## Console Favicons
 Customized console favicons to differentiate between Tanium environments.
 ### Configure